-Crashes can be difficult to track down unless we can reproduce the crash here at Rational.
-However, a dump/report generated by your operating system can help us get a clearer picture of a crash's cause.
+Crashes can be difficult to track down unless we can reproduce the behavior here at Rational.
+However, a report generated by your operating system can help us get a clearer picture of a crash's cause.
 If you’re willing to take a few extra steps (especially on Windows) to help us identify a crash, please follow the instructions below to find the dump/report that we need.

-Important: Due to the higher system requirements of the new Smaart 9 Platform, please make sure your video (GPU) drivers as well as the drivers for your audio device are fully up-to-date.
-Roughly 80% of issues have been resolved by simply updating your system's drivers.
+Important: Before troubleshooting any crash, please make sure your audio device drivers and video (GPU) drivers are fully up-to-date.
+Many issues have been resolved by simply updating your system's drivers.
 Otherwise, click here to check if your computer meets the new system requirements.

-In the top of the center column, look for a line with a "Level" of "Error" and a "Source" of "Application Error".
-Look for one related to Smaart with a timestamp around the time that it crashed, then select that line; the bottom of the center column will populate a log in the "General" tab.
-Look for a line that says "Faulting application name: Smaart.exe" -- this means it is the correct log.
-Select all the text in the "General" tab, copy and paste it into a text file, then save and send us that text file.
-This is the Event Viewer crash report.
+3. In the top of the center column, look for a line with a "Level" of "Error" and a "Source" of "Application Error".
+Look for one related to Smaart with a timestamp around the time that it crashed, for example: "Faulting application name: Smaart.exe" -- this means it is the correct log.

-If you are not familiar with navigating the Windows Registry and editing registry keys, please do not attempt this.
-Rational Acoustics is not responsible for computer problems resulting from improperly editing the registry.
+If you are not familiar with navigating the Windows Registry and editing registry keys, please do not attempt these steps.
+Rational Acoustics is not responsible for computer problems resulting from improperly editing the registry.1.
+Press Windows Key + R to open a Run dialog, type regedit and press Enter or click OK.
+Click Yes when prompted by UAC to allow the program to modify your computer.
+(Administrative rights are required, if your computer is managed by an IT department, please forward these directions to them)

 This is what is should look like when you’re finished: